-The use of Regions' Marks by any third party (especially vendors, suppliers or service providers) can lead to potential compliance, reputational and legal risks for Regions, especially when our customers, non-customers or regulators interpret a third party's use of Regions' Marks as a Regions endorsement.
+The use of Regions' Marks by any third party (especially vendors, suppliers or service providers) can lead to potential compliance, reputational and legal risks for Regions, especially when our customers, noncustomers or regulators interpret a third party's use of Regions' Marks as a Regions endorsement.
 The use of

-IMPORTANT NOTE: No agreement should be entered into with any third party (specifically including a vendor, supplier or service provider) that includes either (i) an obligation for Regions to participate in a Third Party Communication or (ii) an authorization for the third party to use

-Regions' Marks, without first obtaining the prior approval of the Trademark Approval Group.
-Doing so without obtaining approval is considered a violation of this Code.
+IMPORTANT NOTE: No agreement should be entered into with any third party (specifically including a vendor, supplier or service provider) that includes either (i) an obligation for Regions to participate in a Third Party Communication or (ii) an authorization for the third party to use Regions' Marks, without first obtaining the prior approval of the Trademark Approval Group.